jenh/ArcadeParty/README.md

 3. Provide a name you'll remember, like `alexa-deploy`.

-4. When prompted, a browser window will appear and prompt you to log in.
+4. When prompted, a browser window will appear and prompt you to log in and allow access to the Alexa Skills Kit.

-5. After successfully logging in, return to your command line, type **Y** and press Enter to link the new account to your AWS account.
+5. After successfully logging in and allowing access, return to your command line, type **Y** and press Enter to link the new account to your AWS account.

 6. When prompted to select an AWS profile, select **Create New Profile**.